Chancellor's Parent Cabinet 2015

 School: Hyde-Addison ES

 Favorite Part of Parent Cabinet: Interacting directly with the Chancellor and seeing that she listens to us.
 Other than going to church and civic activity, this is my favorite time of the month.

 Hot Topic at School: School culture- trying to work together with parents who have been disgruntled so that we can begin to work toward some results.
 Issues of (socioeconomic) class.
 Also, special education.

 School: Ross ES

 Why DCPS?
 As a DC government employee, I know the planning and hard work that goes into DCPS.
-It also has provided a great early childhood education so far.
+Ross is providing a great early childhood education for my son.

-Why I Joined the Parent Cabinet: My goal is to help everyone be informed about DCPS, get feedback from parents to share with the cabinet, and to build a network of parents.
-We want to ensure children across all wards have the same access to extra curriculars and field trips.
+Why I Joined the Parent Cabinet: My goal is to help everyone be informed about DCPS - to build a network of parents to get feedback from and to share it with the cabinet.
+I would love to help our children across all wards to have the same access to extra curricular activities and field trips.

 Hot Topic at School: PARCC.
 We’ve had a few coffee meetings with staff at Ross and a lot of people want to better understand PARCC and the Common Core.